AbdullahAlhussein/USB_Token_PKI_Digital_Signature/README.md

 <br>

-#### After that, it will select the required certificates, which are the digitalSignature certificate
+#### After that, it will select the required certificates, which are the Digital Signature certificate

  ```
  if( x509Certificate.getKeyUsage()[0] == true)